erdc/cms2d/trunk/source/readme.txt

              Fortran | Language - Fixed Form Line Length => 132 Columns (/extend_source:132)

- CMake Compiling (BETA)
+ CMake Compiling (mainly for Linux)
+   To build CMS On linux you must have CMAKE software above 3.4

    Instructions:
-     1. Make sure the preprocessor file: CMS_cpp.h has the variable WIN_OS set to undefined.
-        This will turn off the XMDF libraries and horizontal projections which are not supported in CMake.
-     2. Go the the parent directory containing the "source" subdirectory.
+     1. Go to the directory containing the "source" subdirectory (generally "trunk/source").
-        The folder should contain a CMakeLists.txt file.
-     3. Type cmake . at the prompt
+     2. Type cmake . at the prompt
-     4. Type make clean
+     3. Type make clean
-     5. Type make
+     4. Type make
-     6. The exectuable will be in the build directory.
-Rename the executable as appropriate.
+     5. If no errors, an exectuable named 'cms' will be in the working directory.
+Rename the executable as needed.
-     7. Clean the *.mod files in the source directory by typing rm ./source/*.mod

-   Notes:
-     1. The following features are NOT supported with CMake:
-        a.
-XMDF Input and Output
-        b.
-Horizontal projection conversions